canonical/colcon-in-container/README.md

 ## Usage
 ### Installation
 #### colcon in-container
+To use the extension you will need to install it and also install and initialize LXD.
+Both steps are described below.
 The extension can be installed via `pip` using the URL with the following command:

 ```